 Want to save lead data from users that start to fill out your Piotnet Forms but don’t finish?
 It doesn’t have to be tedious.
 There’s nothing more disheartening than missing out on a potential opportunity due to form abandonment or website drop-offs; Insiteful can help you seal the leaks in your lead forms!

 Before you get started with the how-to guide, make sure to complete the preliminary step below:

 Troubleshooting multi-page Piotnet Forms / PAFE + Insiteful tracking

 By default, multi-step forms built with Piotnet Forms or PAFE will render without a <form> tag surrounding the various form fields (ie. <input>, <select>).
 To avoid picking up stray data (ie. site search bars), Insiteful does not usually track standalone inputs.

 Moreover, the “Places” field in Piotnet / PAFE includes built-in autocomplete powered by Google Maps.
 Tracking these kinds of forms & fields can be tricky with PAFE, or any software other than Insiteful, for that matter.
 Fortunately, our team has pioneered a 1-line solution to make it simple —

-In order to properly track either of these edge cases and prevent missing form entries, you simply need to copy and paste one extra line alongside the install code below:
+In order to properly track either of these edge cases and prevent missing form entries, you simply need to copy and paste the extra line below after the usual install code:

-Thanks to this simple workaround pioneered by Insiteful engineers, you can easily & reliably track your Piotnet and PAFE Forms with Insiteful by adding just one line: you can simply install a plugin like this and paste the line above, and you’ll be all set!
+Thanks to this simple workaround pioneered by our engineers, you can easily & reliably track any multi-page Piotnet and PAFE Forms with Insiteful by adding just one line.
+The easiest way to do this is to install a plugin like this and paste the line above, and you’ll be all set!